eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 and operation of a Wallet Solution, such as Wallet Unit activation, see [Section 6.5.3](#653-wallet-unit-activation).

-The aim is to harmonise the implementation of the requirements laid down by the Regulation and avoid divergent approaches to the maximum extent possible.
+The aim is to harmonise the implementation of the requirements laid down by the [European Digital Identity Regulation] and avoid divergent approaches to the maximum extent possible.
 For this reason, the Commission requested ENISA to prepare a candidate European certification scheme under the Cybersecurity Act, the [CSA](https://eur-lex.europa.eu/eli/reg/2019/881/oj).
 As defining and adopting a dedicated, harmonised certification scheme for Wallet Solutions depends on agreements between Member States on detailed security requirements, on the availability of underlying certification schemes, and on established good practices in the Member States themselves, a transitory approach is foreseen by means of national certification schemes.